SUBMISSIONS FOR 2021 SEASON

 The International category is for films made outside Australia, that run under 20 minutes and have been produced in the last 18 months.
 Films with the high production quality, great storytelling and an interesting insight into life and foreign culture.

-This one is for the next gen - films made by filmmakers/teams who are under 18.
+This one is for the next gen - films made by filmmakers/schools who are under 18 years of age.
 Short, sharp, visual storytelling and bold personal visions that are not longer than 10 minutes.

 The Canberra category is one for the locals - any film produced and directed in the ACT that runs under 20 minutes.
 We look for the best storytelling and production quality in films, made in the past 18 months.

 **NEW PRIZES as part of a new partnership with SEE-Change, local entrants, (aged between 18-25yo), with films exploring themes of sustainability and a brighter tomorrow can also submit their films as part of the FutureFilm competition.

 Open to any documentary, produced anywhere in the world, running under 20 minutes and produced within the past 18 months.
 An independent judging panel, selects the most intriguing and well produced stories.
 We encourage new and innovative approaches to this important genre of film making.

 2-minute films can be experimental, surprising, quick, sharp and quirky.
 We encourage first-time film makers as well as the more experienced to tell a story in 2 minutes or less.
 We look innovation, good story telling, the ability to move an audience and clever use of non-traditional film making technology.

 Music Videos enhance the song's musical qualities by the cinematic translation of the music into visuals.
 We look for music videos made for original songs, produced in the last 18 months.

 Strong technical work, innovative use of the animation, use of sound and, of course, a strong story to move an audience makes for a great animation.
 Animated shorts should be less than 10 minutes in length.
 We look for short, sharp, high-quality work.